jessefreeman/ai-for-dev/04_models_for_coding/04_00_models_for_coding_introduction.md

 ---
-title: "04 Models For Coding"
+title: "Models For Coding"
 has_children: true
-order: 4
+nav_order: 4
 ---

 # 04 Models For Coding